UmarKasan/SAT-or-ACT-The-Rise-of-SAT/project_1/README.md

 - Jupyter notebooks

 ---
+### Problem Statement

-The analysis will look for correlations in the data and make inferences to ensure that any hypothesis is true
+There is a low participation for SAT exam as compared to ACT, the analysis will look for correlations in the data and make inferences to ensure that any hypothesis is true

 ---